 The District has no control over the benefits offered to retirees, the rates charged to retirees, nor the fee paid to the Health Care Authority.
 The District does not determine its Annual Required Contribution nor the Net Other Post-Employment Benefit obligation associated with this plan.
 Accordingly, these amounts are not shown on the financial statements.
 This is a departure from GAAP.

 NOTE 7: COMMITMENTS UNDER NONCAPITALIZED (OPERATING) LEASES

-For the fiscal year ended August 31, 2014, the district had incurred additional long-term debt as follows:
+For the fiscal year ended August 31, 2014, the District had \$38,376 in long-term debt (copier leases) outstanding.
+The schedule for this debt is as follows: